clocasto/PathWizard/readme.md

 ## <a href="usage"></a>Usage

-  `require = require('pathwizard')(require, rootPath, options)`

-  `require('pathwizard')` is a constructor function which returns a new PathWizard instance (a proxy around the passed-in `require` function).
-The constructor takes two additional optional parameters: absolute path to project root folder and options.
+  `require('pathwizard')` invokes a constructor function which returns a new PathWizard function instance (a proxy around the   `module.require` method of the invoking file).
+The PathWizard module takes one optional options parameter.

-  `var options = {
-  	cache: boolean,
+**Definition**
+  `const pw = require('pathwizard')(options)`

+**Options**
+  `root [string]`: absolute path of project root directory
+  `cache [boolean]`: toggle caching of found directories list
-  	ignored: array of directory names
+  `ignored [array[string]]`: list of directory names to ignore during file matching

-  }`
+**Module Loading**
+  `pw('chai')` or `pw('server/db')`

-## <a href="api"></a>API (Methods)
+## <a href="api_methods"></a>API and Methods

+**Invocation**
+The function returned by `require('pathwizard')` behaves similarly to node.js' `require`.
+The difference is that it will find files based on the shortest unique path segment in addition to requiring modules by name, absolute path, or relative path.

 **abs**
 This method returns the absolute path of a matching **file**.
 This method does *not* match folders, but can find matching files within arbitrarily-named, nested folders.
+`pw.abs('server/db'); // Returns absolute path to the matching server/db file`

 **rel**
 This method returns the relative path *from the file invoking 'rel'* to the matching **file**.
 This method does *not* match folders, but can find matching files within arbitrarily-named, nested folders.
+`pw.rel('server/db'); // Returns relative path from the invoking file to the matching 'db.js' or 'db/index.js' file`

 **absDir**
 This method returns the absolute path of a matching *folder*.
 This method does *not* match **files**.
+`pw.absDir('server/config'); // Returns absolute path to the matching 'config' folder directory`

 **relDir**
 This method returns the relative path of a matching *folder*.
 This method does *not* match **files**.
+`pw.relDir('server/db/schema'); // Returns relative path to the matching 'schema' folder directory`

 **ignore**
 This method adds the provided directory name, or array of directory names, (note: this is *not* a path, but a folder or file name) to the list of directory names which are ignored. `node_modules` and `bower_components` are ignored by default.
+`pw.ignore('client'); // Adds the directory name, 'client', to the list of path segments to ignore when traversing the file system`

 **unignore**
 This method removes the provided directory name, or array of directory names, (note: this is *not* a path, but a folder or file name) to the list of directory names which are ignored. `node_modules` and `bower_components` are ignored by default.
+`pw.unignore('client'); // Removes the directory name, 'client', from the list of ignored path segments`

 ## <a href="tests"></a>Tests